Frequently Asked Questions (FAQ’s) about Dentist Bundoora

 What shall I do if I think I have gum disease?
-The first thing to do is to visit your dentist for a thorough check up of your teeth and gums.
+The first thing to do is to visit your dentist for a thorough check-up of your teeth and gums.
 The dentist will then carry out a periodontal analysis.
 X- rays may also be needed to determine bone levels present around the teeth.
-Based upon this information, appropriate treatment can be provided.
+Based on this information, appropriate treatment can be provided.

 - What treatments are needed?